rensjaspers/ngx-load-with/projects/ngx-load-with/README.md

 ## Credits

 This project is developed and managed by [Rens Jaspers](https://github.com/rensjaspers).
 It draws significant inspiration from [ngx-observe](https://github.com/nilsmehlhorn/ngx-observe).
-The directive forms the foundation of the [ngx-data-loader](https://github.com/rensjaspers/ngx-data-loader) component, offering essential functionality.